dbohdan/pago/README.md

 Secrets could be recovered from unencrypted swap that was not erased at system shutdown.

 pago-agent uses up to 100 MiB of memory on systems where it has been tested.
-Most operating systems don't allow a process to lock this much memory by default.
+Most operating systems do not allow a process to lock this much memory by default.
 Additionally, on Free/Net/OpenBSD, the agent apparently needs the limit on locked memory to exceed its virtual memory even though only around 100 MiB is reserved.
-The amount of virtual memory can be over 1 GiB.
+The amount of virtual memory can exceed 1 GiB.
-(You don't lose 1 GiB of memory.)
+(You do not lose 1 GiB of memory.)
-Configure your system to allow this or set the environment variable `PAGO_MEMLOCK=0` to disable locking.
+Configure your system to allow this, or set the environment variable `PAGO_MEMLOCK=0` to disable locking.

 Here is how to allow users to lock more memory on different operating systems.
 In these examples, we set the limit to 8 GiB.

 #### Linux (systemd)

-1. Create `/etc/systemd/system.conf.d/` if it doesn't exist.
+1. Create `/etc/systemd/system.conf.d/` if it does not exist.
 2. Edit `/etc/systemd/system.conf.d/limits.conf` to contain the following:

 ```ini